 A Corps of Engineers 404 Permit is needed for all bridges over water, major highway projects, and stream bank repair projects.
 The designer should notify the Location and Environment Bureau when the TS&L for a bridge is complete.
-The Location and Environment Bureau will complete and submit a "Joint Application Form" [BDM 3.11] that will request the Corps of Engineers 404 Permit.
+The Location and Environment Bureau will complete and submit the application for the Corps of Engineers 404 Permit at a later date.